 Dogs use their paws to communicate.
 They have evolved over thousands of years alongside humans, so they have an extraordinary capability to apply this form of communication to us – a completely different species.

 Dogs thrive on human companionship.
-We’ve bred them to be dependent on us for everything – including fun and social interaction – so they aren’t shy about letting us know they’re feeling neglected.
+We’ve bred them to be dependent on us for everything – including fun and social interaction – so they have had to develop ways to let us know when they want to interact.

 For example, my dog tends to put her paw on me when I’ve been busy for most of the day.
 She’s asking me to play and giving me a gentle reminder ‘hey I’m here and I have needs too!’

 That’s fair enough.
-As responsible dog owners we should ensure their needs are met.
-Most likely this behaviour has also been reinforced in the past – maybe intentionally (responding by playing with the dog) and maybe unintentionally (giving eye contact or laughing).
+As responsible dog parents, we should ensure their needs are met.
+Most likely this behaviour has also been reinforced in the past – maybe intentionally (responding by playing with the dog) or maybe unintentionally (giving eye contact or laughing).

 Similarly to the message above, your dog might put his paw on you because he’s hungry.
 It always amazes owners how dogs seem to be able to tell the time!
 Check the clock next time your dog puts his paw on you and see if he is pre-empting dinner.

 Of course, most dogs would eat all day if they could.
 So make sure you don’t respond to continual pawing if it’s related to food.
-If you allow your dog to decide when he gets fed, he could become overweight, leading to many health issues, such as obesity, diabetes, and heart disease.
+If you repeatedly feed your dog whenever he paws you, they could become overweight, leading to many health issues, such as obesity, diabetes, and heart disease.

 Related Article: Why Does My Dog Kick Me?